Healthcare 101: Medical Terminology for Beginners

 How to Study Medical Terminology: Start at the Root

 Almost every medical term consists of root words and likely uses prefixes (at the beginning) and/or suffixes (at the end) to modify the end result.
-Some of the most common roots include:
+Some of the most common roots in medical terminology words include:

 Bronchitis = inflammation of the airways